7 lessons from the full-time freelance blogger - Jobidea24 - Jobidea24 - Learn Everyday New

 5. Type faster

 But I doubt it.
-The point is that the faster you can type, the faster you can write blog posts.
+The point is that the faster you can type, the quicker you can write blog posts.
 This may sound trivial, but it isn't.
 If you're interested in writing for a living, learning to type faster is a business investment.

 6. Write fast